tv2-oss/bifrost-gateway-controller/doc/creating-gatewayclass-definitions.md

 library](http://masterminds.github.io/sprig) as well as a `toYaml` function.

+Typically templates will result in a single resource, but conditionals and loops may result in templates rendering to zero or more than one resource.
+This is supported, but should be used wit caution.

+Consideration for multi-resource templates:

+- Resources should be separated by a line with `---` (like in Helm).

+- The template as a whole is single unit in the graph of resources, i.e. individual resources in a template cannot refer to each other using the `.Resources` method described below.
+References across templates using multiple resources are supported.

+- It is supported to mix resource kinds in a single template, however, consider if it would be more appropriate to use separate templates in such cases.

+## Namespaced Resources

 Namespace-scoped templated resources are always created in the namespace of the parent resource, e.g. a resource defined under `gatewayTemplate` will be created in the namespace of the parent